Pioneer Baseball League: Independent league

-In conjunction with the reorganization of Minor League Baseball in 2021, the Pioneer League was converted to an independent baseball league and was granted status as an MLB Partner League.
 The reconfigured league continued with the same franchises using the same identities, with the exception of the Orem Owlz who relocated to Windsor, Colorado, as the Northern Colorado Owlz.
 The Boise Hawks also joined the Pioneer League in 2021 after moving from the Northwest League.

-The Pioneer League announced a five-year naming rights deal between the league and ticket vendor TicketSmarter that would have the league go as The Pioneer Baseball League presented by TicketSmarter starting in time for the 2022 season.
+The Pioneer League announced a five-year naming rights deal between the league and ticket vendor TicketSmarter that would have the league branded The Pioneer Baseball League presented by TicketSmarter starting in time for the 2022 season.

 On April 10, 2024, Kelsie Whitmore signed with the Oakland Ballers of the Pioneer League.
 She became the first woman to play for that league later that year.
 On June 6, 2024, she became the first female player to start a Pioneer League game.
-In that game she struck out one batter.
+In that game she struck out one batter, gave up 6 hits, two earned runs, and a walk.
+The Ballers would lose the game by one run.
+On the same road trip, she gave up 11 earned runs in 4 and 2/3rds innings.
 The league further expanded into California for its 2026 season, adding teams in Long Beach and Modesto – the latter as a replacement for the Modesto Nuts of the California League, who moved to San Bernardino and became the Inland Empire 66ers.
 Simultaneously, the league's presence in Colorado came to an abrupt end, after both the Rocky Mountain Vibes and short-lived Colorado Springs Sky Sox folded, and the Grand Junction Jackalopes relocated.